Steroid nasal sprays

 • have recently had surgery on your nose

-• have tuberculosis (TB) or an infection in your nose
+• have an infection in your nose or sinuses

-• are having, or have recently had, treatment with steroid tablets or steroid injections into your blood
+• are having, or have recently taken, other steroid medicines

-• are looking for a nasal spray for your child (some nasal sprays aren't suitable for children)
+• are looking for a nasal spray for your child (some nasal sprays are not suitable for children)

 • are pregnant, breastfeeding or trying for a baby